AnaTipps/Matplotlib-Challenge/README.md

 -Calculate correlation and regression.

 # Observations
-Obsevations can be find at the end of the challenge Notebook
+Obsevations can be found at the end of the challenge Notebook